Paddling the Kenai River – Soldotna to the Kenai River Mouth on Cook Inlet

 Approaching the end

-Approaching the end.
+Approaching Kenai Beach at the end of the trip.
 Kenai is to the right.